arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 maintenance nightmare.

-In those cases, you can just invalidate the cache and let the next request be forwarded to the server, and updating the cache with the new network response.
+In those cases, you can just invalidate the cache and let the next request be forwarded to the server, and update the cache with the new network response.

 ```ts
 // Uses `list-posts` id to be able to reference it later.